mailcow/mailcow-dockerized-docs/docs/u_e-dovecot-expunge.md

 0 4 * * * /path/to/your/expunge_mailboxes.sh
 ```

-### via Docker (Ofelia)
+### via Docker job scheduler

-If you prefer to do it via Docker, you can do it with [mcuadros/ofelia](https://github.com/mcuadros/ofelia) which is a low memory foot print docker job scheduler written in Go.
-It's quite easy to setup, first of all you need a Ofelia container running on your host (one container works for all other containers).
-To do so, you can add this to your mailcow docker.override.yml:
+To archive this with a docker job scheduler use this docker-compose.override.yml with your mailcow:

 ```
+version: '2.1'

+ services:

   ofelia:
     image: mcuadros/ofelia:latest
     restart: always